 - Design training plans, including needs assessments, training agendas and descriptions, materials and handouts, evaluation and other elements as needed for trainings using evaluative data;

-- Serve as lead trainer, co-trainer, facilitator, coordinator of Umatter, and other CHL training events, as assigned;
+- Serve as lead trainer, co-trainer, facilitator, coordinator, or participant in CHL training events, as assigned;

-- Serve as primary liaison to the statewide Vermont Suicide Prevention Coalition including facilitation and managing all corresponding tasks;
+- Serve as a liaison to state and community Coalitions that address these issues, including facilitation and management of corresponding tasks;

 - Convene and facilitate groups related to key initiatives;